charly-palencia/developer-roadmap/docs/intro/git.md

 ### Advance commands

-Some other commands are rarely used during the daily work, but they are really important to solve specific problems, Check those command [Here](https://www.atlassian.com/git/tutorials/advanced-overview)
+Some other commands are rarely used during daily work, but they are really important to solve specific problems, Check those commands [Here](https://www.atlassian.com/git/tutorials/advanced-overview)

 Additional resources: